ydalosa/sylvain69780.github.io/_posts/2021-06-05-avoid-trigonometry-and-save-a-kitten.md

 # Avoid trigonometry and save a kitten

 These articles of IQ about using vectors operations (dot and cross products) instead of trigonometry function interested me.
 Developers are not always motivated to make high-performance code.
-But if it's about saving kittens, maybe they'll make the effort?
+But if it's about saving kittens to be murdered, maybe they'll make the effort?
-That's what Inigo thinks in this article.

 ![cat](https://sylvain69780.github.io/assets/images/pitchou_sleeping.jpg)

 > This kitten is my neighbour's.
 And he's not dead despite appearances, but he sleeps peacefully while I leave for work.

-This first article makes you know the relation between cos and dot product and sin and cross product.
+This first article tells about using the dot product instead of cos and cross product instead of sin.

 [Inigo Quilez   ::   articles  ::   avoiding trigonometry - 2013](https://iquilezles.org/www/articles/noacos/noacos.htm)

-This second one makes you understand the formulas
+This second one makes you have a good use of the formulas below for optimization.

 ```
 sin(α + β)=sin(α) * cos(β) + cos(α) * sin(β)